 Visit USA-RCJ website about technical details on leagues, rules, etc.

 Took First Place at Rescue A/Primary League.
 It consists of two team members, Sean Doran (6th grader from Branchburg) and Vishnu NV Pathmanaban (5th grader from Bridgewater).(read about the team):

 Took First Place at RoboSoccer/Primary League.
 It consists of three team members, Sunny Aggarwal (9th grader from Bridgewater) and Vadym Glushov and Luke Dai (both 8th grader from Belle Mead).: (read about the team):

 Won the First Place in the RoboRescue B High School League.
 It consists of three members, Andre Gou (9th grader from Warrensville), Michael Xie (8th grader from Bridgewater) and Eric Ward (8th grader from Flemington).: (read about the team):

 Won the Second Place in the RoboRescue A/Primary League.
 It consists of two members, William Cui (7th grader from Basking Ridge), Zeriozha Zakharkin(8th grader from Basking Ridge).
-(Ashley Yang, another 7th grader from roboclub, will join them at the World Event.): (read about the team):
+(Ashley Yang, another 7th grader from roboclub, will join them at the International Event.): (read about the team):

 Received the Best Entertainment Award in the RoboDabce/Primary League.
 It consists of 3 members, Colleen McConnell (6th grader from Skillman), Brenna Herrity (7th grader Homeschooler from Yardsville), and Sanjana Sastry, (6th grader from Edison).